Boody Rogers: Comic strips

 In the late 1920s and through the 1930s, Rogers illustrated newspaper strips for such syndicates as the Newspaper Feature Service and the Chicago Tribune New York News Syndicate.
 Rogers was Zack Mosley's assistant on The Adventures of Smilin' Jack when he sold his own strip, Sparky Watts, to the Frank Jay Markey Syndicate, which distributed such strips as Ed Wheelan's Big Top and Rube Goldberg's Lala Palooza.
 Sparky Watts debuted Monday, April 29, 1940 in some 40 newspapers.
 The strip ended when Rogers was drafted.
 During World War II he gave chalk talks to servicemen.
 His World War II experiences are detailed in his autobiography, Homeless Bound (1984).

+Rogers also worked, uncredited (under the pseudonum Cliff Terrell), on Betty Brown, Ph.G. for Drug Topics, a pharmacy trade journal.
+Rogers took the strip over from Zack Mosley when Mosley began focusing on his Smilin' Jack strip.
+Betty Brown, Ph.G. began a hiatus in 1942 (when Rogers entered the military), and he resumed the strip in 1946.
+It ran in Drug Topics until he concluded it in 1948.

 Comic books

 Rogers had work published in Dell Publishing's The Funnies, a seminal 1920s precursor of comic books.
 Rogers recalled his introduction to the job, taking place in 1929: